HariSekhon/Kubernetes-configs/README.md

 VPN / public addresses if really want to permit direct internet access to your ingresses and aren't proxying them through a WAF in proxied mode etc.

+See also the [Dockerfile](https://github.com/HariSekhon/Templates/blob/master/Dockerfile) template in the [HariSekhon/Templates](https://github.com/HariSekhon/Templates) repo to containerize your custom apps for deploying on to Kubernetes.

 ## Apps

 Real-world app deployments are found in the more specific `<app>/` directories.